Dawson7777/azure-sql-cryptozoology-ai-embeddings-lab/README.md

 - Create a chat app on your data using RAG and Azure SQL
 - Securing your data
 - Ledger tables and chat history

+## Repository Contents

+- lab_files: Contains the files for running the ChainLit app
+- media: The image files for the labGuide
+- labGuide.md: The workshop guide